manuelp/manuelp.github.io/_posts/2015-12-30-pairs-duplicates.markdown

 We started out with a working implementation that satisfied our initial requirements, and through a series of small incremental refactorings we generalized our function thus making it much more general, flexible and reusable.
 From a mechanism specialized to detecting duplicates of tuples `(String, String)`, we arrived to a generic algorithm to find duplicates of *arbitrary* types *without changing it, just by generalizing the types involved*.
 We could even generalize on the `List` type, making the algorith work on any `Iterable` data structure.
 This way the method would become even more general and applicable to a broader set of use-cases.

 This pattern of change is rather common: starting from a specific solution to a particular problem, by *generalizing* it you obtain by definition a more general, flexible and reusable solution.
 The easiest way to do this is, in my opinion, **"to follow the types"**: by looking at and changing the types it's much easier to see the essence of the problem, to discover hidden abstractions, and in general to transform the code incrementally into a much more general and reusable structure.

+---

+[^1]: We use the [TDD as if you meant it](http://coderetreat.org/facilitating/activities/tdd-as-if-you-meant-it) technique.
+[^2]: See the book [Test-Driven Development: By Example](http://www.amazon.com/Test-Driven-Development-By-Example/dp/0321146530) by Kent Beck.